sid293/survey-platform-miniature-garbanzo/survey-platform-frontend/readme.md

-Todo:

-- get right data from each endpoint and write todos.
-- implemnt todos in controller and services.
-- make sure you are sending right data back. test using postman.
+- frontend integration
+- push

+- if not login not automatically sending to login/ register